YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/README.md

 agd_bb_result = arr.agd_bb(X)
 ```

-Third, for each setting, we generate an independent sample of size *n = 100* and compute four mean estimators: the Sample Mean, the Huber estimator, the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein Method. **Figure 1** displays the &alpha;-quantile of the estimation error, with &alpha; ranging from *0.5* to *1* based on 2000 simulations.
+Second, for each setting, we generate an independent sample of size *n = 100* and compute four mean estimators: the Sample Mean, the Huber estimator, the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein Method. **Figure 1** displays the &alpha;-quantile of the estimation error, with &alpha; ranging from *0.5* to *1* based on 2000 simulations.

 The four mean estimators perform almost identically for the normal data.
 For the heavy-tailed skewed distributions, the deviation of the sample mean from the population mean grows rapidly with the confidence level, in striking contrast to the DA-Huber estimator, the Adaptive Gradient Descent estimator, and the Adaptive Gradient Descent with Barzilai-Borwein Method.